johnkntran/kafka/README.md

 # Kafka: Python Example
 This shows a quick setup of how to produce and consume messages with Kafka using Python.
+And to see an example of using RabbitMQ, visit the [rabbitmq branch](https://github.com/johnkntran/kafka/tree/rabbitmq).

 ## Setup